Khepu/cron-condenser/README.md

 # Cron Condenser

-This tool aims to to reduce a list of cron expressions down to the minimum expressions needed to describe the same intervals as the original list.
+This tool aims to reduce a list of cron expressions down to the minimum expressions needed to describe the same intervals as the original list.

 ## When can 2 cron expressions be merged?